Discoveries are being made about Alzheimer’s every day. One of the theories is that Alzheimer’s is actually Diabetes of the brain.

 - If you’re struggling with cravings, even after adding healthy fats and proteins, consider Smart and Sassy essential oil.
 It’s a big help in reducing cravings for carbohydrates.

 Do not let the Perfect be the Enemy of the Good.
-Give yourself grace as you eliminate this demon from your diet.
-Your brain will thank you.
+Give yourself grace as you eliminate this sugar demon from your diet.
+Then, your brain will thank you.